Unhappily Ever After

 - Split Personality: Jack and his alter ego, Mr. Floppy.

 - The Unfavorite: Ryan.
-Tiffany is by far Jack's favorite and Ross at least gets some kind of acknowledgement.
+Tiffany is by far Jack's favorite and Ross at least gets some kind of acknowledgement - until the last season, which introduced a running gag out of nowhere that everyone utterly hates Ross.

 - Walk On The Wild Side Episode: "Tiffany on the Wild Side".